somacdivad/easy-ga-reporting/README.md

 ## Installation

 Currently, the only way to install EasyGAR is with `setup.py`.
-Clone this repository and then run the following in the directory you cloned into:

 ```console
 $ python setup.py install